MewsSystems/gitbook-open-api/the-mews-apis/README.md

 The documentation for each API is self-contained and consists of two parts:

-* API Guide - a set of guidelines on how to use the API
+* A set of guidelines on how to use the API
-* API Reference - a detailed reference for all the API operations
+* A detailed reference for all the API operations

 And each API is hosted as a public GitHub repository.